 Great opportunity for out-of-towners

 If you're not from Tuolumne County and are thinking of extending your stay in the area before and/or after the project to enjoy more of what this region has to offer, the Tuolumne County Visitor's Bureau is a terrific resource.
-It prepared a welcome sheet specifically for V-O-Cal volunteers, which suggests ideas for an extended stay; that document is attached below.
+It prepared a welcome sheet specifically for V-O-Cal volunteers, which suggests ideas for an extended stay; that document is included in the project fact sheet, which is posted below.
 In addition, its Web site is full of ideas of things to do--from outdoor recreation to arts, history, and culture--and planning tools.
 Monday, October 14, is a work holiday for some people (Columbus Day); why not spend the day after the project continuing to enjoy the Sierra?
 (Camping is not offered on Sunday night.)

 Online photo gallery